ADD CONDITION

 Hepatic Impairment

 Patients with hepatic impairment have not been specifically studied in relation to the use of this medication.
-Consequently, there are no established dosage adjustments, special monitoring requirements, or precautions outlined for individuals with compromised liver function.
-It is recommended that healthcare providers exercise caution when prescribing this medication to patients with hepatic impairment, given the lack of data on its safety and efficacy in this population.
+Consequently, there are no established dosage adjustments, special monitoring requirements, or precautions for individuals with compromised liver function.
+It is recommended that healthcare providers exercise caution when prescribing this medication to patients with hepatic impairment, given the lack of data regarding its safety and efficacy in this population.
 Regular monitoring of liver function may be prudent in these cases, although specific parameters are not defined in the available information.

 Overdosage